clevelandrachel/doggo-list/README.md

 # doggo

 ## Introduction
-Built with Node, the app utilizes Bootstrap framework for standards based HTML, CSS, JS, as well as its built-in testing frameworks for development.
+Built locally with Node using Bootstrap framework for standards based HTML, CSS, JS, as well as its built-in testing frameworks for development.
 The list is using a appendChild method to quickly add items to the list.

 I created this tracker application that allows for dynamic creation and updating for a list of doggos and link to doggo details, such as: